DeepwaterExploration/DWE_OS/ui/camera_controls/README.md

 cd camera_controls
 make
 ```
-This will compile the exploreHD controls application.
+This will compile the DWE OS application.
 (NOTE: this is being replaced by a user interface and custom driver system).

 **These settings must be adjusting each time.
 You can setup a startup script in Linux.**